Senator Linda Frum

 The Honourable Linda Frum was appointed to the Senate of Canada in 2009 by Prime Minister Stephen Harper.
 She represents the Province of Ontario.

 She is a member of the Conservative Senate Caucus and is the former Conservative Senate Caucus Chair.
 She has served on the Senate Legal and Constitutional Affairs Committee, the Internal Economy, Budgets and Administration Committee, and the Banking, Trade and Commerce Committee.
 She currently sits on the Committee of Rules, Procedures and the Rights of Parliament and the standing Committee for the Library of Parliament.

 A fierce advocate for human rights in Iran, Senator Frum has co-sponsored Iran Accountability Week on Parliament Hill.
 She is also known for her legislative efforts to eliminate foreign funding in Canadian elections.
 Introduced in the 42nd Parliament, the Eliminating Foreign Funding in Elections Act (Bill S-239) sought to close a loophole that allows Canadian third party groups to use foreign funds for election purposes.

 Senator Frum also successfully introduced Canadian Jewish Heritage Month Act (Bill S-232) which designates the month of May as an officially recognized month to honour the contributions of Canada’s Jewish community.

 Senator Frum is also an active member of her community.
 Currently, she serves as Chair of the Board of Directors for the United Jewish Appeal of Greater Toronto and serves on the board of the United Israel Appeal.
-She is a member of the International Auschwitz-Birkenau Foundation Committee and is an Honourary Board member of NGO Monitor.
+She is a member of the International Auschwitz-Birkenau Foundation Committee.
 She is also a director of the Conservative Fund of Canada.
 She currently serves as a board member for the Foundation for Defense of Democracies.

 She has previously served as the vice chair of the board of Upper Canada College, as well as a board member with Bishop Strachan School, the Art Gallery of Ontario Foundation and Mount Sinai Hospital.